donutrj/verdigris2/content/Character Generation.md

+This page is for quickly generating a character, to learn more about any of these components check out [[Components of a Character]]!
 # The Base Stats
 The base character has the following stats:
 + Two for all Attributes, Panic, Reflex, and Wounds